mcanouil/quarto-invoice/_extensions/invoice/typst-template.typ

         sender.at("name").replace("\\", "")
           + " sent you this invoice on "
           + format-date(issued)
           + ".
-The invoice must be paid under "
+The invoice must be paid in under "
           + count-days(issued, parse-date(invoice.at("due")))
-          + " day(s), otherwise you will have to pay a late fee of "
+          + " days, otherwise you will have to pay a late fee of "
           + str(fee)
           + " % and a "
           + str(penalty)